-A content audit is a systematic review of your brand’s content to help you organize, evaluate, and refine your content.
-Content is basically any asset that is created with the purpose of distribution, like blogs, videos, whitepapers, images, infographics, advertisements, and more.
-Even a simple social media post is a form of content!
+A content audit is a systematic review of your brand’s content.
+This includes any asset that is created for distribution, like blogs, videos, white papers, images, infographics, advertisements, and more.
+Even a simple social media post is a form of content.

-Here are some possible questions you can customize for your content audit:
+Here are some additional questions you could consider using to guide your audit: